 - Don’t do large rewrite projects: Think thrice before deciding to rewrite “everything”.
 If you do, split it up into several, shippable smaller rewrites.

-It's a marthon – running should not be normal
+It’s a marthon – running is not normal

 - Additional work hours must be the exception: Not the rule.
 A motivated employee is a 5x employee.
 A burnt out employee is a -2x employee.

 - Don’t sprint towards deadlines: Deadlines are usually arbitrary.
 It’s often better to be late than cutting corners and accumulating tech debt and demotivated people.

 - Extra hours don’t equal extra work: Extra hours are people debt.
 This debt has high interest costs.

 A 1980 study found that 60 hour work weeks continued for more than two months yield less output than what could have been completed with 40 hour work weeks.

 The quote is slightly modified, but that’s the essense.
 I find I immediately want to question it, or get around it 😅.
 But what if your boss doesn’t pressure you to work? or What if my job is my hobby, does hobby time count? 😆 … Seriously though, what if you program as a hobby?
 What’s work?.